Hanoi Food What and Where to Eat in Hanoi, Vietnam by JetSettingFools.com

 Banh Xeo at Banh Xeo Zon Pancake Shop in Hanoi, Vietnam

-Literally translating to Sizzling Pancake, Banh Xeo is a fried pancake containing rice flour and turmeric powder (which makes it look yellow, like a fried egg).
+Literally translating to Sizzling Pancake, Banh Xeo is fried rice flour and turmeric powder, which makes it look yellow like a fried egg.
 The pancake is stuffed with pork, shrimp, onions and bean sprouts.
-Once cooked, it is cut into strips; the strips are then wrapped in rice paper, along with lettuce and fresh herbs – like mint and Thai basil – and sometimes even cucumber and pineapple.
+Once cooked, it is cut into strips; the strips are then wrapped in rice paper, along with lettuce and fresh herbs and sometimes even cucumber and pineapple.
 The roll is then dipped into a sweet and spicy peanut sauce (or sometimes a nuoc cham sauce) before being eaten.

 Banh Xeo: Where To Eat in Hanoi Old Quarter